rmunroe/appian-spear-power-tools/README.md

 | ----------- | ----------- |
 | object | The object to convert to a Map |

 This function can be used to store any dynamic data structure into a Process Variable as a Map.
 When used in conjunction with `a!fromJson()` it can store the result of a REST service call as a PV without any additional data massaging (see example 2).

-#### Examples
+#### Example 1 - Convert a Dictionary (with nested Dictionaries) to a Map
 ```
 a!localVariables(
   local!dict: {